compojoom/refire/README.md

-# redux-firebase-sync
+# Refire

+> Quick prototyping with React, Firebase and Redux

-Fetches selected [Firebase](https://www.firebase.com/) paths to your local [Redux](http://redux.js.org/) store and keeps your local store in sync with server's state.
+Refire fetches selected [Firebase](https://www.firebase.com/) paths to your local [Redux](http://redux.js.org/) store and keeps your store in sync with server's state.
 You can also switch watched paths on state changes.

 Using provided [React](https://facebook.github.io/react/) components you also get automatic re-renders for your connected views on any change.